joshcoventry/quicksnap-realbasic/README.md

 - Original source code for its unreleased precursor FreeSnap
 - Builds of QuickSnap (versions 1.1 and 1.2) for Mac OS X 10.5 Leopard
 - Original artwork, documentation, press releases and support documentation material
+- The code that generated serial numbers for QuickSnap

 # Requirements